deeplearning-distillation/AFID/README.md

 # Getting Started
-The code has been tested using Pytorch1.5.1 and CUDA10.2 on Ubuntu 18.04.
+The code has been tested using Pytorch1.8.1 and CUDA11.1 on Ubuntu 18.04 (GPUs:3090 * 4).
+You can refer to document "requirements.txt".

 > pip install -r requirements.txt